SteveClement/wiki.localhost.lu/Devel/git.md

 Some questions to be answered:

-* Is HEAD == master <--- The HEAD notation is only supported for historical reasons, do NOT use src: [git-merge](https://git-scm.com/docs/git-merge)
+* Is HEAD == main <--- The HEAD notation is only supported for historical reasons, do NOT use src: [git-merge](https://git-scm.com/docs/git-merge)
 * Is : == origin
 * what is ^